ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 minimum batch size for the task.
 If this check fails, then Helpers MUST abort with an error of type "invalidBatchSize".
 Leaders SHOULD wait for more reports to be validated and try the collection job again later.

-Next, the Aggregator checks that the batch has not been queried with multiple distinct aggregation parameters.
-If the batch has been queried with more than one distinct aggregation parameter, the Aggregator MUST abort with error of type "batchQueriedMultipleTimes".

 Next, the Aggregator checks if the set of batch buckets identified by the request overlaps with the batch buckets that have already been collected.
 If